 Sukanya Samriddhi Yojana offers a fixed interest rate set by the government, which is reviewed every quarter.
 The interest rate for 2023 is 7.6% per annum.

 Interest & Taxes on (Sukanya Samriddhi Yojana) SSY Accounts

 An SSY Recurring Deposit account fetches an interest at 7.4 percent compounded per annum.
-This is much higher than the regular Recurring Deposit rates that’re offered by banks and India Post.
+This is much higher than the regular Recurring Deposit rates that’s offered by banks and India Post.

 All deposits and interest are exempt from Income Tax under Section 10 of the Income Tax laws of India, according to various sources.
-This means, your daughter will not be liable to pay any taxes when she withdraws the money after the SSY account matures at her age of 18.
+This means your daughter will not be liable to pay any taxes when she withdraws the money after the SSY account matures at the age of 18.

 Depositing Money in Sukanya Samriddi Yojana Accounts

 The government of India, through banks, is offering different ways to deposit money every month in the Sukanya Samriddi Yojana Recurring Deposit accounts.